 To check DSCP tags for machines on a domain

-A wizard interface will open to configure the QoS rules to use.
+A wizard interface opens to configure the QoS rules.

 - Click Next.